Case study—The Transmasculine Survival Guide to HRT

 There are some discrepancies in information provided, for example charts show conflicting timelines.

-I participated in forum discussion on trans sub Reddits asking questions about other patients experiences pursuing HRT:
+I participated in forum discussion on trans male sub Reddits asking questions about other patients experiences pursuing HRT:

 Found that discrepancies in information is common.